FraGit2023/multi_UGV_autonomous_exploration/README.md

 - Includes robot models and launch files to spawn TurtleBot3 in a Gazebo simulation and establish communication with ROS.

 Modifications:
 - in the `/launch` folder, a new file `spawn_turtlebot3_robot2.launch.py` has been created, based on the orginal file `spawn_turtlebot3.launch.py` included in the same folder.
-The new file allows to spawn the correct model of the robot and the correct bridge file
+The new file allows to spawn the correct model of the robot and the correct bridge file;
+- in the `/models/turtlebot3_burger` folder, a new file `model_robot2.sdf` has been created, based on the file `model.sdf`.
+Both files were generated starting from the original file `model.sdf` contained in the folder  `/models/turtlebot3_burger` in [ROBOTIS-GIT/turtlebot3_simulations](https://github.com/ROBOTIS-GIT/turtlebot3_simulations), modified for the correct management of the namespace in both gazebo and ROS2;
-- Adjusted robot parameters.
+-